ITU-BDSA2025-GROUP-17/Chirp/docs/report.md

 ### Test

 After a successful build, automated tests are executed.
 This includes unit tests, integration tests and end-to-end tests which verify that the repositories and application logic behave as excepted.
 The goal is to catch errors before code is merged or released.
-This is done by the workflow called main.yml.
+This is done by the workflow called `main.yml`.

 ![Build and Test workflow](diagrams/WorkflowTests.png)

 ### Release

 Once the build and test succeed, a release workflow packages the application in Release mode.
-The app is published as a self-contained, single-file executable, versioned with a tag and uploaded as a GitHub Release artifact.
-This is handled by the workflow release.yml.
+The app is published as a self-contained, single-file executable, with a version-tag and uploaded as a GitHub Release artifact.
+This is handled by the workflow `release.yml`.

 ![Release workflow](diagrams/WorkflowRelease.png)

 ### Deployment

 In the final stage, the deployment workflow publishes the application to Azure App Service.
 It authenticates securely with Azure, uploads the built artifact and deploys it to the production environment.
 This keeps the live application automatically synchronized with the main branch.
-Deployment is handled automatically by the workflow main_bdsagroup17chirpremotedb.yml.
+Deployment is handled automatically by the workflow `main_bdsagroup17chirpremotedb.yml`.

 ![Deploy workflow](diagrams/WorkflowDeploy.png)